-Celtic Park is a holy ground for fans of the Hoops.
+Celtic Park is holy ground for fans of the Hoops.
 Celtic tours of the famed ground are a magical experience.
 You can feel the passion when touring the ground as you soak up the atmosphere even when the stadium is empty.

 Celtic tours are one hour in length as a guide takes you around the stadium and shares inside knowledge of the legendary venue.
 Celtic Park is one of Europe’s biggest football stadiums.
 Your guide will teach you about the history and heritage of the club.

 The tour of Celtic Park includes a full guided stadium experience.
-You will go behind the scenes at Celtic by visiting the club’s boardroom, the players tunnel, dressing rooms, and the dugouts where your favourite Celtic players sit during games.
+You will go behind the scenes at Celtic by visiting the club’s boardroom, the players’ tunnel, dressing rooms, and the dugouts where your favourite Celtic players sit during games.

-Tours take place Monday throughout Thursday at 11:00 am and 1:30 pm.
+Tours take place Monday through Thursday at 11:00 am and 1:30 pm.
 Tours take place on Fridays from 12:30 pm to 5:30 pm on the hour, every hour.
 Tours also take place on Saturdays and Sundays when games are not played at Celtic Park.
 Tickets can be conveniently purchased online for Celtic Park tours.

 Celtic Tickets for the tour are: